 Choose how one part is managed

 As a new employee, information on the selectable part will be sent to your home.
 You will choose how it is to be managed by selecting the form of savings, the insurer, and whether it will be with or without repayment cover.
-If you do not make your own choice, the money is placed into a traditional insurance scheme without repayment cover with Kåpan Pensions.
+If you do not make your own choice, the money is placed into a traditional insurance scheme without repayment cover with Kåpan Pensioner.
 If you later wish to change your selection of insurance company or to move capital, you may do so.

 You will receive information from Kåpan Pensions

 As a new employee, you will receive insurance documents in the form of an insurance contract and terms and conditions of the insurance, sent to your home from Kåpan Pensioner.

 Think about whether or not you need repayment cover

 Repayment cover means that your family will receive your pension in the event of your death.
 The money is most often paid out over five years.
 How much money your family receives depends on the amount you have earned in.